tapis-project/documentation/source/technical/files.rst

 large for the REST api to perform.
 Transfers occur *asynchronously*, and are parallelized where possible to increase performance.
 As such, the order in which the files are transferred to the target system is somewhat arbitrary.

+Notice in the above examples that the Files services works identically regardless of whether the source is a file or directory.
+If the source is a file, it will copy the file.
+If the source is a directory, it will recursively process the contents until everything has been copied.

 When a transfer is initiated, a "Bill of materials" is created that creates a record of all the files on the target system that are to be transferred.
 Unless otherwise specified, all files in the bill of materials must successfully transfer for the overall transfer to be completed successfully.
 A transfer task has a STATUS which is updated as the transfer